Byron/google-apis-rs/gen/partners2-cli/README.md

 This file was generated automatically from 'src/mako/cli/README.md.mako' DO NOT EDIT !
 -->
-The `partners2` command-line interface *(CLI)* allows to use most features of the *Google partners* service from the comfort of your terminal.
+The `partners2` command-line interface *(CLI)* allows to use most features of the *Google Partners* service from the comfort of your terminal.

 By default all output is printed to standard out, but flags can be set to direct it into a file independent of your shell's capabilities.
 Errors will be printed to standard error, and cause the program's exit code to be non-zero.

 If data-structures are requested, these will be returned as pretty-printed JSON, to be useful as input to other tools.

-Everything else about the *partners* API can be found at the [official documentation site](https://developers.google.com/partners/).
+Everything else about the *Partners* API can be found at the [official documentation site](https://developers.google.com/partners/).

 # Installation and Source Code